juliocelon/API-REST-.NET/README.md

 1. When you run the project, it generates the table User and add 3 users:

-Login (user name): user1
+Login (user name): user1,
-Password: pwd
+Password: pwd,
-Role: admin
+Role: admin,
 USD_Balance: 10000

-Login (user name): user2
+Login (user name): user2,
-Password: pwd
+Password: pwd,
-Role: user
+Role: user,
 USD_Balance: 20000

-Login (user name): user3
+Login (user name): user3,
-Password: pwd
+Password: pwd,
-Role: user
+Role: user,
 USD_Balance: 30000

 You can find the table on the file: users.sqlite